-Top Ten Reasons Why Consoles Are Better Than PCsThere's already a list on why PC gaming is superior, but let's look at the other end of the spectrum on why some people still prefer to play games on consoles.
+Top 10 Reasons Why Consoles are Better Than PCsThere's already a list on why PC gaming is superior, but let's look at the other end of the spectrum on why some people still prefer to play games on consoles.

 Note, I am not a console fanboy, I was actually a PC gamer before I saw what advantages consoles could offer gamers.
 If you prefer PC gaming more power to you.
 But it's not for everyone, as these reasons will show why.